grantcurell/projects/Elasticsearch Display Map Data/README.md

 Online it will tell you that you need code to import and export objects.
 This is no longer the case.
 When I tested in 7.7.0 you could export saved objects from the saved objects menu in Kibana and then import them on the other side.
+I included `export.ndjson` (contains the required files)

 ## Running A Single Elasticsearch Instance